alefore/weblog/leadership.md

 It requires the creativity to see opportunities others may have missed and the initiative and drive to persevere and resolve blockers that would otherwise prevent you (and thus Google) from realizing its impact.
 Leaders challenge the status quo, generate new ideas, and see them through fruition.
 They take ownership of problem domains and land solutions.

+*Transforming* the world isn't the goal; the goal is transformative *improvements*.
+This isn't an exhortation to seek change simply for the sake of change.
+The *impact* of your changes must significantly offset their costs.
+For example, when replacing a prior lead, a new lead should consider carefully the ideal pace at which to introduce interventions: the goal is to maximize the positive transformational impact on the organization, not just to cause churn.

 "The organizational/technical world around you" is somewhat ambiguous.
 The thing being transformed could be "the way other engineers work"